sajjadGG/book-python/book/machine-learning/glossary.rst

         Data set
             A schema and a set of instances matching the schema.
 Generally, no ordering on instances is assumed.
 Most machine learning work uses a single fixed-format table.

+        Decision Boundary
+            In a statistical-classification problem with two classes, a decision boundary or decision surface is a hypersurface that partitions the underlying vector space into two sets, one for each class.
+The classifier will classify all the points on one side of the decision boundary as belonging to one class and all those on the other side as belonging to the other class.

+            A decision boundary is the region of a problem space in which the output label of a classifier is ambiguous.

         Dimension
             An attribute or several attributes that together describe a property.
 For example, a geographical dimension might consist of three attributes: country, state, city.
 A time dimension might include 5 attributes: year, month, day, hour, minute.

+        Discriminative model
+            Class of models used in machine learning for modeling the dependence of unobserved (target) variables :math:`y` on observed variables :math:`x`.
+Within a probabilistic framework, this is done by modeling the conditional probability distribution :math:`P(y|x)`, which can be used for predicting :math:`y` from :math:`x`.

+            Discriminative models, as opposed to generative models, do not allow one to generate samples from the joint distribution of observed and target variables.
+However, for tasks such as classification and regression that do not require the joint distribution, discriminative models can yield superior performance (in part because they have fewer variables to compute).
+On the other hand, generative models are typically more flexible than discriminative models in expressing dependencies in complex learning tasks.
+In addition, most discriminative models are inherently supervised and cannot easily support unsupervised learning.
+Application-specific details ultimately dictate the suitability of selecting a discriminative versus generative model.

         Error rate
             See Accuracy.